CCGL: Contrastive Cascade Graph Learning: Related Work

 \item \textit{Temporal models} mainly study the time-series data, incorporated by additional social information.
 They adopt various stochastic processes to model and simulate the information diffusion in networks, in a statistical and generative manner \cite{zhao2015seismic,gao2020using};

 \item \textit{Deep learning-based models} are utilizing state-of-the-art techniques from neural networks to learn expressive representations of cascades \cite{zhou2020variational,cao2020popularity}.
-Among them many adopted techniques from graph representation learning and graph neural networks.
-For instance, DeepCas~\cite{li2017deepcas} modeled cascade graph through multiple random walk processes; and CasCN~\cite{chen2019information} utilized graph convolutional networks (GCN) to capture the structural information in cascade.
+Among them many adopted techniques from recurrent and graph neural networks.
 Although they have achieved promising results in comparison to more traditional approaches, relying on supervised models still need extensive annotated labels and lack of generalization capability. \end{itemize}

 \vpara{Self-supervised learning (SSL)} leverages data itself as supervision and therefore exploits the massive unlabeled data for improving representation learning and downstream tasks.
 Existing SSL methods usually follow a paradigm called contrastive learning, which learns representations by contrasting positive and negative instances.
 For example, discriminative approaches have been proposed, mainly studying the design of pretext tasks and contrastive losses: